• Skip to main content

 Annie Elliott Design is a Washington, D.C based firm, but we also love working in NYC and on Maryland’s Eastern Shore.
 We’re booking projects for late spring/early summer 2026.
 Please contact us to discuss.

-Category: Art, Window treatmentsTag: cafe curtains, Roman Shades, venetian blinds, victorian drapes, window treatments
+Category: Art, Window treatmentsTag: cafe curtains, curtains, history of window treatments, Roman Shades, venetian blinds, Victorian, window treatments

 Sidebar